Thursday, September 17, 2009

 While the others are enjoying the last moments of summer, I am relishing in your beautiful description of fall..an the photos..beautiful!I picture now the leaves changing, the sent of a wood fire in the air, pumpkins, cinnamon and hot chocolate!
 Enjoy your summer's end...and welcome fall with open arms and hearts :-)

-sara farmama said...
+farmama sara said...

 You really have a way with words!
 Thanks for the reminder to savor these good times!
 Lovely photos......makes me miss the lake where I grew up!